zKillboard/zKillboard/information/faq.md

 ##### [#](#fittings) I have given authorized you to save ship fittings, what are you doing with this information?

 zKillboard will write to your character&#39;s ship fittings, if and only if, it has been given permission to do so by having the "Allow zKillboard to write Fittings" checked when logging in and you click a "Save Fitting" link from a killmail page.

 ***

+##### [#](#namechange) I changed my character's name!
+How can I get it updated here?

+The API does not always quickly reflect name changes.
+If you'd like to see your name changed quickly, simply log in!
+If you're already logged in, then please log out first.

+***